iggyfisk/highperch/README.md

 #### Pycharm
 Symbols, highlighting, formatting, debugging.
 Just open the project and select your virtual environment as the interpreter when prompted

-#### Atom
-Highlighting.
-I'm sure the rest can be configured if you install enough plugins.

 ### Replay data
 Look at `test/Reforged1Pretty.json` and `test/Reforged2Pretty.json` for a human readable glance of the parsed format.